Bellringing – Some Myths Exploded

 - You don’t need to be strong to be a ringer.
-Bell control is all about timing and rhythm.
+Bell control is all about timing and rhythm, not brute strength.
 The more skilful you are, the less force you need, because of the way the bell works.

 - Ringing is not normally hard work, unless ringing very heavy or badly hung bells.
 Watch a skillful ringer, and you will see a smooth, almost effortless performance.
-Bell control is all about skill – feeling and timing – not about brute force.
+Bell control is all about skill – feeling and timing.

 - Ringers don't expect to get taken up by the rope.
-It can happen, but it is so rare that most ringers have never even seen it happen.
-If you ever see anyone swinging on a rope, they are not real ringers.
+It is possible, but it is so rare that most ringers have never even seen it.
+If you ever see a picture or film of someone swinging on a rope, they are not real ringers.
 Don't believe everything you see on television!

 - Ringers rarely call themselves campanologists.
-Literally, campanology is the study of bells.
-Some ringers study bells as well as ringing them, but they are bellringers first and foremost.
+Literally, campanology means the study of bells.
+Some ringers do study bells as well as ringing them, but first and foremost they are just bellringers.